schmaustech/quay-quickstart-blog/README.md

 secret/init-config-bundle-secret created
 ~~~

 With the init-config-bundle-secret created we will now reference it in our quay-registry custom resource file.
-For this example we are keeping the custom resource file simple and allowing the operator to control every aspect of the Quay deployment.
+For this example we are keeping the custom resource file simple and allowing the operator to control every aspect of the Red Hat Quay deployment.
 However if one chose to use external S3 storage or an external postgres DB this would be the file where those modifications could be made.

 ~~~bash
 $ cat << EOF > ~/quay-registry.yaml